Goals of the project

 In 2018, Simone Deparis has been awarded the 2018 Credit Suisse Award for Best Teaching for his flipped classroom.

-In addition to the already existing courses, a flipped version of the course, given by Simone Deparis, was opened to volunteers in 2017-2018 and in 2018-2019.
+In addition to the already existing courses, a flipped version of the course, given by Simone Deparis, was opened to volunteers from 2017-2018 to 2019-2020.
 A carefully designed study has been put in place over the successive editions of the course.

 Design of the course